Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Boolean values and toggles

-Boolean values represent of an on/off state, such as a switch.
+Boolean values represent an on/off state.
 If "off" and "on" are inappropriate for the context, different words that fit the context are used instead.
 Guidelines for boolean values include:

 - Write words to fit the context (for example, `On | Off`, `True | False`, `Yes | No`).
 - Don't use all caps; use title case.